Training Task Reasoning LLM Agents for Multi-turn Task Planning via Single-turn Reinforcement Learning

 \section{Experiments}

 In the experiments, we aim to answer the following two questions empirically: \textit{1) How is the performance of multi-turn task planning after GRPO over single-turn task reasoning?
-2) Can the LLM agents after GRPO generalize to unseen planning tasks?} We answer the first question in \Cref{sec:exp_compare} and the second one in \Cref{sec:exp_generalization}, which correspond to \Cref{thm:value_improvement} and \Cref{cor:grpo_subtask}, respectively.
+2) Are GRPO-trained agents generalizable to unseen planning tasks and robust to noisy non-expert training trajectories?} We answer the first question in \Cref{sec:exp_compare} and the second one in \Cref{sec:exp_generalization}.
 Prior to the answers, we first introduce the experimental setup of environment, model training and evaluation metrics.